SandroWeber/ubii-msg-formats/README.md

 ## Compilation

-- required: python >=3.5
+- required: python >=3.5 (optionally with `mypy` and `mypy-protobuf` installed - see [Python Static Typing](#python-typing))
 - required: 'protoc' compiler =3.11.1.
-If compiler is not installed/available in system path, get the release matching your OS from https://github.com/protocolbuffers/protobuf/releases/tag/v3.11.1 and copy the executable (/bin/protoc) to ubii-msg-formats/external/bin.
+If compiler is not installed/available in system path, get the release matching your OS from https://github.com/protocolbuffers/protobuf/releases and copy the executable (/bin/protoc) to ubii-msg-formats/external/bin.
 - run 'node scripts/full-compile.js' to compile all parts (if python3 executable not automatically found path needs to be edited manually in script)
 - to compile just specific parts:
     - run 'python scripts/compile.py --opt [language]' where [language] is one of py/python, j/java, js/javascript, cs/csharp, all